jh-evans/readthedocs/docs/source/index.rst

 For point 2., the Darien approach is to return exceptions wrapped in a ``FailureException``.
 This style is preferred over throwing an exception because where an exception is caught might be a long way from where it is generated, reducing options for addressing the issue.
 However, adopting this style is a matter of preference.

-All code that searches for something can fail when the item cannot be found.
+All code that searches for something (or that looks something up or relies on something being present) can fail when the item assumed to be there is absent.
 To highlight this, the following extracts the right-hand side of a string containing a hyphen of the form "lhs-rhs".

 .. literalinclude:: /code/rhs.java
    :language: java